Convertible Crib Buying Guide: Everything Parents Should Know

-If your little one is starting to climb out of their crib, this is also an indication that it might be time to upgrade their crib to a bed.
+First and foremost, if your little one is starting to climb out of their crib, this is an indication that it might be time to upgrade their crib to a bed.

 Once they’re ready, the rail can be removed, and the crib can be transformed once again to become a full-size “big kid” bed.